-This eleven-week course covers the fundamentals of energy and climate policy in the EU Green Deal.
+This ten-week course covers the fundamentals of energy and climate policy in the EU Green Deal.

 The European Green Deal is the new growth strategy for Europe to become the world’s first climate-neutral continent by 2050.
 As part of the Green Deal, with the European Climate Law, the EU has set itself a binding target of achieving climate neutrality by 2050.
 An intermediate step is the commitment to cut emissions by at least 55% by 2030.
 This requires revisions to the EU climate, energy and transport-related legislation under the so-called ‘Fit for 55 Package’ and the ‘Hydrogen and Decarbonised Gas Market Package’.
 Russia’s invasion of Ukraine has dramatically altered the landscape and prompted the adoption of the ‘REPowerEU Plan’, which updates certain Green Deal policies in order to end the EU’s dependence on Russian fossil fuels, while advancing in the fight against the climate crisis.